MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/configure/using-extensions.md

 1. Click the **Settings** button in the top-right > In the left pane, click **Extensions**.
 2. On the right pane, click the **Feeds** tab.
 3. Click the **Add** button to add another feed.
 For a NuGet feed, enter the NuGet V2 feed URL.
 The NuGet feed provider or administrator should be able to provide the URL information.
 For a file share, enter the full path of the file share in which the extension package files (.nupkg) are stored.
 4. Click **Add**.
 If the gateway must run in elevated mode to make this change, you will be presented with a UAC elevation prompt.
-This prompt will oly be presented if you are running Windows Admin Center in desktop mode.
+This prompt will only be presented if you are running Windows Admin Center in desktop mode.

 The **Available Extensions** list will show extensions from all registered feeds.
 You can check which feed each extension is from using the **Package Feed** column.